 In the midst of so much choice, how exactly do you decide on the piece of jewellery that you will wear for a lifetime?

-In this article, we will take a look at everything that needs to be considered when choosing your perfect wedding ring - from weight and width, to metals and practicality.
-We'll also look at how these factors influence cost.
+To help you make this decision, we will take a look at everything that needs to be considered when choosing your perfect wedding ring - from weight and width, to metals and practicality.

 Many people don’t know (until they come to make this decision), that traditional wedding rings come in a variety of shapes or ‘profiles’.
 By this, we mean that if you were to chop the ring in half, the cross-section of the metal would have a certain shape.